mrmarq1/house-price-regression/README.md

 ## Learning Points

-- Project impressed upon me the impact of feature engineering with the linear regression model's adj.
-R^2 going from 0.7114 (baseline model) to 0.7905.
+- The impact of feature engineering on model performance (the linear regression model's adj.
+R^2 went from 0.7114 at baseline to 0.7905).
 - How to calculate distances based on latitude and longitude with Python's 'vincenty' package.
 - Relative merits of different model performance metrics.
 - Practical implementation of Optuna hyperparameter tuning.